Secure a generator while camping

 Best practices to keep you and your generator safe

-Carbon monoxide
+carbon monoxide

-Choose a silent generator
+choose a silent generator

 Choosing a silent generator will not only not disturb others around you, but it will also allow you to hide the generator.
 Thieves won’t even know you’re using a generator.
 Browse online reviews and choose a generator that doesn’t make any noise or is entirely silent.
 No one can steal anything they can’t see.

-Get a dog
+get a dog

 Dogs are used to guard our homes for good reason.